zoisite-rb/zoisite-rb/guides/source/command_line.md

 #### Switching to a Different Database Later

-After creating a new Rails application, you have the option to switch to any other supported database.
+After creating a new Zoisite application, you have the option to switch to any other supported database.
 For example, you might work with SQLite for a while and then decide to switch to PostgreSQL.
 In this case, you only need to run: